 The Relatives & Friends Programme is a FREE psychoeducational programme designed specifically for those supporting a loved one.
 The aim is to focus on the self-care of the supporter, while also equipping the supporter with the tools to understand and support a loved one experiencing depression or bipolar disorder.
 The programme is delivered over the course of four weeks, one session per week, by a mental health professional.

-Blogs: Lived Experience Stories & Clinical Insights
+Lived Experience Stories & Clinical Insights

-In this blog series, our wonderful ambassadors offer valuable insights into their experiences of bipolar disorder.
+Our wonderful ambassadors offer valuable insights into their experiences of bipolar disorder.

 Bipolar disorder: Diagnosis and recovery